sharoncornelius/idpf-specification/idpf_specification.md

 Device is allowed to issue an interrupt when all the following conditions are fulfilled:

-- Interrupt is enabled.
+* Interrupt is enabled.
-- Interrupt has at least one ITR that has expired and has a pending cause (either ITR has expired after cause was issued or cause was issued after the ITR has expired).
+* Interrupt has at least one ITR that has expired and has a pending cause (either ITR has expired after cause was issued or cause was issued after the ITR has expired).

-As an example, assume a vector has only 1 active ITR :
+As an example, assume a vector has only 1 active ITR:

-- If an interrupt cause that is associated with the ITR happened before the ITR had expired or happened when interrupt was disabled (i.e. INTENA is zero), the interrupt assertion is delayed until both ITR expires and the interrupt is enabled.
+* If an interrupt cause that is associated with the ITR happened before the ITR had expired or happened when interrupt was disabled (i.e. INTENA is zero), the interrupt assertion is delayed until both ITR expires and the interrupt is enabled.

-- If an interrupt cause associated with this ITR happens after the ITR has expired when interrupt was enabled, the ITR is armed, and interrupt will be asserted the moment the cause happens.
+* If an interrupt cause associated with this ITR happens after the ITR has expired when interrupt was enabled, the ITR is armed, and interrupt will be asserted the moment the cause happens.

-Note :
+Note:

 Using multiple ITRs per vector is useful to support different throttling rates for different cause clients assigned to the same vector.